 Cisco's ASA 5500-X and Legacy Firewalls

-Cisco's ASA 5500 Series and PIX firewall appliances have arrived at end-of-life (EOL) status but are still widely used in small and mid-size organizations and in a few larger networks.
-Cisco's ASA 5500-X Next-Generation Firewalls deliver significantly more value and have supplanted Cisco's ASA 5500 and PIX lines of firewalls for new installations.
-Still, Cisco's older model firewall appliances, if properly managed, continue to deliver a high level of protection by providing a variety of services including stateful firewall, VPN, and IPS.
+Cisco's ASA 5500 Series and PIX 500 firewall appliances have arrived at end-of-life but are still commonly deployed in smaller businesses as well as in some enterprise networks.
+The ASA 5500-X Series Next-Generation Firewalls represent significantly more value and have supplanted the ASA 5500 and PIX 500 families of firewalls for new deployments.
+Still, Cisco's legacy firewalls, if carefully maintained, continue to deliver a high level of protection by supplying multiple services including stateful firewall, IPsec VPN, and IPS.

-After Cisco's purchase of Sourcefire, the entire line of Cisco ASA 5500-X devices can be provisioned to enable Firepower Services, based on Sourcefire's Snort technology, which is the market's most deployed network intrusion protection system (IPS).
-Firepower services bring enhanced capabilities including advanced malware protection (AMP), URL filtering, dynamic threat analytics, and security automation.
+After Cisco's acquisition of Sourcefire, the whole line of ASA 5500-X devices can be provisioned to enable Firepower Services, based on Sourcefire's Snort product, which is the market's most deployed intrusion protection system.
+Firepower services provide enhanced capabilities including advanced malware protection (AMP), URL filtering, real-time threat analytics, and automation.

-Progent's Cisco CCIE-certified infrastructure engineers can assist your organization to support and troubleshoot legacy ASA 5500 and PIX firewall appliances and can also assist you to plan and implement an efficient upgrade to Cisco's ASA 5500-X firewalls with Firepower Services.
-Progent can also assist you to plan, configure, tune, administer and debug new firewall solutions built on Cisco's latest ASA 5500-X models with Firepower Services.
-Progent can also assist you to upgrade from your Cisco ASA 5500-X solution to Cisco's latest Firepower Next Generation Firewalls.
+Progent's Cisco CCIE-premier network consultants can assist your organization to maintain and debug older ASA 5500 and PIX firewalls and can also help you to design and implement an efficient upgrade to Cisco's ASA 5500-X Series firewalls with Firepower.
+Progent can also help you to plan, deploy, tune, administer and debug new firewall solutions built on Cisco's latest ASA 5500-X models with Firepower Services.
+Progent can also assist your organization to migrate from your Cisco ASA 5500-X Series deployment to Cisco's latest Firepower NGFWs Firewalls.

 Cisco's ASA 5500-X Firewall Product Family

-Cisco's extensive line of ASA 5500-X firewalls includes an improved replacement for every rack-mountable model in the older ASA 5500 line of firewalls.
-Each ASA 5500-X model is suited for the identical market as the corresponding earlier models, which gives most ample choice for selecting a solution that aligns with their security requirements and budgets.
-All ASA 5500-X firewalls are based on Cisco's proven stateful-inspection firewall technology and all include 64-bit hardware with multicore CPUs and are capable of running Cisco's powerful security services.
-All devices in Cisco's ASA 5500-X family deliver dependable protection across any mix of physical, virtual, and cloud deployments.
+Cisco's comprehensive line of ASA 5500-X security appliances features an enhanced substitute for every rack-mountable model in the previous ASA 5500 series of firewalls.
+Each ASA 5500-X model is suited for the same market as the associated previous models, which gives most plenty of choice for picking a solution that aligns with their security needs and IT budgets.
+All ASA 5500-X firewalls build on Cisco's proven stateful-inspection firewall technology and all include 64-bit hardware with multicore CPUs and support Cisco's powerful security services.
+All devices in Cisco's ASA 5500-X family deliver dependable security across any mix of physical, virtual, and cloud deployments.

-For additional information about Cisco's ASA 5500-X firewalls, Firepower services, and Progent's support for ASA firewalls, see Firepower integration and debugging consulting
+For additional information about ASA 5500-X firewalls, Firepower services, and Progent's consulting for ASA firewalls, visit Firepower integration and debugging expertise

-Cisco ASA 5500-X security appliances accept either software or hardware modules that support Cisco's Firepower Services, which offer layered defense against sophisticated threats.
-Cisco's Firepower Services are based on technology acquired by Cisco from Sourcefire.
-Key capabilities of Firepower Services for ASA security appliances include:
+Cisco ASA 5500-X security appliances work with either software or physical modules that support Firepower Services, which provide layered protection against sophisticated threats.
+Firepower Services are powered by innovative technology adopted by Cisco from Sourcefire.
+Key capabilities of Firepower Services for ASA firewalls include:

-Simpler implementations of Cisco ASA firewalls can be efficiently managed via Cisco's on-box Adaptive Security Device Manager (ASDM) Adaptive Security Device Manager, a web utility which is provided with all ASA 5500-X models.
-ASDM includes an easy-to-use web console for deploying, managing, and debugging ASA 5500-X firewalls and modules.
+Simpler implementations of Cisco ASA 5500-X firewalls can be efficiently managed via Cisco's on-box Adaptive Security Device Manager (ASDM) Adaptive Security Device Manager, a web utility included with all ASA 5500-X models.
+ASDM includes a convenient web console for configuring, managing, and troubleshooting ASA 5500-X firewalls and service modules.

-For more complex environments, ASA 5500-X firewalls with Firepower can be administered with Cisco's Firepower Management Center, available as one or several physical units or virtual appliances.
-Cisco's Firepower Management Center offers centralized firewall management, Application Visibility and Control, advanced IPS, URL filtering, and Cisco's Advanced Malware Protection (AMP).
-Due to ongoing rebranding after Cisco's purchase of Sourcefire Defense Center, Cisco's Firepower Management Center has been delivered under several names including Defense Center, Cisco Firesight Defense Center, and Cisco Firesight Management Center.
+For more complex environments, ASA 5500-X firewalls with Firepower can be managed with Firepower Management Center, implemented as one or more physical or virtual appliances.
+Firepower Management Center provides unified firewall management, Application Visibility and Control, enhanced IPS, URL filtering, and Advanced Malware Protection.
+Because of frequent rebranding after Cisco's acquisition of Sourcefire Defense Center, Firepower Management Center has been delivered under several names that include Cisco Defense Center, FireSIGHT Defense Center, and Cisco Firesight Management Center.

 Cisco ASA 5500 Series Adaptive Security Appliances

-Cisco Adaptive Security Appliances 5500 Series Firewalls leverage engineering behind the PIX 500 family firewall, Cisco's IPS 4200 sensor, and Cisco's VPN 3000 Series concentrator.
-These technologies converge on the Cisco Adaptive Security Appliances (ASA) 5500 Series Firewall family to deliver a firewall that stops the widest range of attacks.
-Cisco ASA 5500 Series Firewalls deliver program security, network containment, and clean VPN connectivity across the entire product portfolio.
-This breadth of protection allows defense of any network section, which includes the most typical attack vectors like remote locations, LAN-attached internal users, and remote connected Virtual Private Networks.
+Cisco ASA Firewalls leverage engineering developed for the Cisco PIX 500 firewall, the IPS 4200 Series Intrusion Prevention System, and Cisco's VPN 3000 family concentrator.
+These technologies converge on the Cisco Adaptive Security Appliances (ASA) 5500 Series Firewall family to deliver a firewall that stops the widest variety of attacks.
+Cisco Adaptive Security Appliances Firewalls deliver program security, local containment and control, and safe VPN connectivity throughout Cisco's product portfolio.
+This breadth of protection enables defense of any network area, which includes the most typical threat vectors such as remote locations, locally-connected inside users, and off-site connected Virtual Private Networks.

-Cisco Adaptive Security Appliances firewalls deliver robust application protection through smart, application-sensitive inspection engines that examine network flows at Layers 4-7.
-The result is a more secure network including Web, voice, and 3G-mobile wireless connectivity.
-To protect networks against application-layer assaults and to provide stronger control over the programs and protocols used in their environments, these inspection engines integrate extensive application and protocol knowledgebases and employ security enforcement solutions that include protocol anomaly sensing and application and protocol state tracking.
-Also included are attack sensing and remediation techniques such as application and protocol command filtering and content verification.
-Cisco ASA firewall inspection engines also deliver control over instant messaging and peer-to-peer file sharing, allowing businesses to enforce usage policies and free up network bandwidth for important business applications.
+Cisco Adaptive Security Appliances (ASA) 5500 Series firewalls deliver a high-level of application protection through smart, application-sensitive inspection engines that examine traffic at Layers 4-7.
+This produces a more secure network covering Web, voice, and mobile wireless access.
+To defend against application-layer attacks and to provide better control over the programs and protocols used in their environments, Cisco's inspection engines integrate broad application and protocol knowledge and rely on protection enforcement technologies that include protocol anomaly sensing and state monitoring.
+Also incorporated are attack detection and remediation technology such as application/protocol command filters and content verification.
+Cisco Adaptive Security Appliances firewall inspection engines also deliver management of instant messaging and peer-to-peer file sharing, allowing organizations to police usage policies and conserve network bandwidth for important business applications.

-For more information about Progent's consulting services for Cisco's ASA 5500 security appliances, go to ASA 5500 series firewalls configuration and debugging services.
+For more information about Progent's consulting services for Cisco's ASA 5500 security appliances, go to ASA 5500 firewalls configuration and troubleshooting services.

-Built upon a tested, specialized operating system that delivers rich protection services, Cisco PIX firewall appliances offer excellent protection and have received Common Criteria Evaluation Assurance Level (EAL) 4 status and ICSA Labs Firewall and IP Security (IPsec) qualification.
-Cisco PIX security appliances offer security for a wide range of VoIP and other multimedia conventions including H.323 Version 4, Session Initiation Protocol (SIP), Cisco Skinny Client Control Protocol (SCCP), Real-Time Streaming Protocol (RTSP), and Media Gateway Control Protocol (MGCP), enabling organizations to safeguard installations of a wide array of current and upcoming IP voice and video applications.
+Built upon a hardened, specialized software platform that offers a wealth of protection features, Cisco PIX firewall appliances offer excellent protection and have received EAL 4 status and ICSA Labs Firewall and IP Security certification.
+PIX firewall appliances provide protection for a broad array of VoIP and additional multimedia standards such as H.323 Version 4, Session Initiation Protocol (SIP), SCCP, Real-Time Streaming Protocol, and MGCP, helping organizations to safeguard installations of a broad range of current and next-generation Voice over IP and mixed-media applications.

-IT managers can furthermore remotely set up, monitor, and analyze Cisco PIX security appliances using a CLI interface.
-Safe command-line interface access is possible through a number of methods including Secure Shell Protocol, Telnet through IP Security (IPsec), and out-of-band via a console port.
-Cisco PIX firewall appliances also include dependable auto-update capabilities, a set of revolutionary secure remote-management services that make sure that security settings and software images are kept up to date.
+Administrators can furthermore remotely configure, track, and troubleshoot Cisco PIX security appliances via a CLI interface.
+Safe command-line interface access is possible through several methods including SSHv2 Protocol, Telnet through IP Security (IPsec), and out-of-band via a console port.
+Cisco PIX security appliances also have robust automatic-update capabilities, a set of advanced secure remote-management services that ensure firewall settings and software images are always up to date.

 Progent's Migration Consulting Services for Cisco Firewalls

-Since Cisco has stopped selling the PIX and ASA 5500 product lines, many businesses are concerned about depending on a critical security mechanism that might stop being supported.
-Cisco ASA 5500-X and Firepower NGFW Series firewalls have the benefit of being current products and also bring several functions and economic benefits in comparison to PIX 500 firewalls.
-These benefits include substantially higher performance, optional Secure Sockets Layer VPN support, and a modular design that protects your investment by enabling you to self-install new security services whenever you require them.
-Progent's Cisco experts can help you to determine the business case for upgrading from PIX 500 or Cisco ASA 5500 security appliances, design a migration plan that allows for a quick and seamless changeover, help you to install new ASA 5500-x Series or Firepower Series appliances, and provide remote training, consulting, and technical support services.
+Because Cisco has discontinued offering the PIX and ASA 5500 product lines, many businesses are uncomfortable with relying on a critical security mechanism that might stop being supported by Cisco.
+Cisco ASA 5500-X and Firepower Series security appliances have the advantage of being current products and also offer several functions and economic benefits in comparison to PIX 500 firewalls.
+These advantages include substantially better performance, optional SSL VPN capability, and a modular architecture that protects your investment by enabling you to self-install more security services whenever you need them.
+Progent's Cisco certified network engineers can assist your company to assess the strategic case for upgrading from PIX 500 or ASA 5500 firewalls, create a migration plan that permits a quick and seamless changeover, help you to set up new ASA 5500-x Series or Firepower NGFW Series appliances, and provide remote training, consulting, and technical support services.

-Additional Ways Progent Can Help You with Cisco ASA and PIX Security Appliances
+Other Ways Progent Can Assist You with Cisco ASA and PIX Security Appliances

-Cisco's Firepower Series, ASA 5500 Series, and PIX family security appliances provide an array of configuration, tracking, and analysis features which give you the flexibility to configure these firewalls to align optimally with your business needs.
-Progent's CCIE certified network experts can help you to design an efficient infrastructure that includes Cisco firewall technology and that offers world-class protection, resilience, throughput, and recoverability.
-Progent's GISA and CISM-certified information security engineers can assist your business to develop a security strategy appropriate for your situation and can set up your firewall to enforce your security policies.
-Progent's security evaluation consultants can evaluate the strength of your existing firewall deployment and audit the security of your entire information system environment.
-Progent's Technical Response Center can provide urgent online technical support for Cisco products and can give you quick access to a Cisco expert.
+Cisco Firepower Series, ASA 5500 Series, and PIX security appliances incorporate a wealth of setup, tracking, and analysis features which give you the flexibility to set up these firewalls to match your business requirements.
+Progent's CCIE certified network professionals can show you how to design a cost-effective network infrastructure that includes Cisco security appliances and that offers world-class protection, fault tolerance, throughput, and manageability.
+Progent's CISA and CISSP-ISSP-certified IS security experts can assist your business to create a security strategy appropriate for your business and can set up your security appliance to support your security strategy.
+Progent's security evaluation engineers can evaluate the strength of your current firewall deployment and validate the security of your whole IS environment.
+Progent's Help Desk Call Center can deliver urgent online troubleshooting for Cisco technology and can give you fast access to a Cisco CCIE network engineer.